hwavesong/cd_algorithm/README.md

 # cd_algorithm
-The code will beuploaded after the perpaer is published.
+The code will be uploaded after the perpaer is published.